CroSTAta: Cross-State Transition Attention Transformer for Robotic Manipulation: Method

 \subsection{Training Strategy with Temporal Masking}

 For training, we sample sequences of 16 timesteps where each one uses the previous steps as contextual history, while future information remains masked.
-We optimize the model using mean squared error (MSE) loss between predicted and ground-truth actions.
-Additionally, to incentivize information retrieval from historical context and enhance learning of temporal dependencies, we propose a temporal masking strategy applied to visual inputs provided to the encoder.
-This approach removes all exteroceptive information available at current timesteps, forcing the model to rely on historical context for decision-making.
-We apply this masking to $k$ consecutive timesteps in each sampled sequence (excluding the first/oldest timestep), where $k$ is randomly sampled from [2, $L$/2] with $L$ being the total sequence length.
-This masking strategy serves a dual purpose: it prevents the model from developing over-reliance on current visual information while simultaneously encouraging the development of robust temporal reasoning capabilities over information available in the history.
+We optimize the model using mean squared error loss between predicted and ground-truth actions. \revD{Additionally, to incentivize information retrieval from historical context and enhance learning of temporal dependencies, we propose a temporal masking strategy applied to visual inputs provided to the encoder. \revA{All exteroceptive information is removed for $k$ consecutive timesteps (excluding the first/oldest), where $k$ is randomly sampled from [2, $L$/2] with $L$=16 being the total sequence length}.
+This masking strategy serves a dual purpose: it prevents the model from developing over-reliance on current visual information while simultaneously encouraging the development of robust temporal reasoning capabilities, forcing the model to rely on historical context for decision-making}.